Everyone deserves a great coach

 - NCCP Leading Drug-free Sport (and online evaluation)

-Step 5: Complete one NCCP sport specific workshop in swim, bike or run
+Step 5: Complete one NCCP sport specific training in swim, bike or run

 - Swimming Canada: Swimming 101